befeleo/landing-page/README.md

 # Landing Page Project – Four Elements

 ## Overview
-This is a landing page project was built as part of [The Odin Project](https://www.theodinproject.com/) Project: [Landing Page](https://www.theodinproject.com/lessons/foundations-landing-page).
+This is a landing page project built as part of [The Odin Project](https://www.theodinproject.com/) Project: [Landing Page](https://www.theodinproject.com/lessons/foundations-landing-page).
 The page is themed around the **four classical elements**: Fire, Water, Air, and Earth.
 ## Image Sources
 - **Elements**: [Link](https://pin.it/6OAydwV9U)